 – Using meta keyword tags on your website

-These are common mistakes that will hurt any SEO efforts that you make.
-Keyword density used to be a major factor, but now with an emphasis by Google on coming down hard on websites that attempt to game the system, any percentage over 2% is going to get attention and many sites have reported getting slapped by the search engines at 3% or above.
+These are common mistakes that will hurt any search campaign efforts that you make.
+Keyword density used to be a significant factor, but now with an emphasis by Google on coming down hard on websites that attempt to game the system, any percentage over 2% is going to get attention, and many sites have reported getting slapped by the search engines at 3% or above.

-This also leads nicely into avoiding the second big mistake: using the exact same keyword stuffing.
+It also leads nicely to avoiding the second big mistake: using the same keyword stuffing.
 The days of keyword stuffing working are long gone.
 Use synonyms.
 Use similar keywords.
 Use as many different varieties as make sense without causing awkward writing, but don’t keyword stuff.

-Another outdated method is using exact keywords, especially location based, that are awkward when put in copy.
+Another old method is using exact keywords, especially location-based, that is awkward when put in a copy.
 Avoid this.
-Google is smart enough to see related keywords that a couple connector words are not going to help at all.
+Google is smart enough to see related keywords that a couple of connector words are not going to help at all.
 This old method is like the meta keyword tags.
-These were once nominally effective in helping give a tiny boost to SEO but those days are gone – and by listing your most important keywords in the code any competitors can see them, steal them, and beat your SEO efforts with paid campaigns.
+These were once nominally effective in helping give a tiny boost to your search marketing but those days are gone – and by listing your most important keywords in the code, any competitors can see them, steal them, and beat your SEO efforts with paid campaigns.

-Keywords still remain a powerful part of ranking websites in today’s online world, but they need to be used the right way in order to be effective.
+Keywords remain a dominant part of ranking websites in today’s online world, but they need to add the right way to be effective.

-Just a short list of the most important points:
+Just a short list of the most critical points:

-– Use a strong variety of keywords and related keywords
+– Use a healthy variety of keywords and related keywords

 – Keep your keyword percentage under 2% at all times (there’s nothing wrong with less than 1% if you’re using a good enough variety of related words)